chengus/chengus.github.io/README.md

-DESCRIPTION:
 # Lucent Lu's Personal Website

-This HTML file represents my personal website.
-I am Lucent Lu, an undergraduate student at Rensselaer Polytechnic Institute.
-The website showcases my education, skills, work experience, projects, activities, volunteering, and certifications.
+Hello, my name is Lucent Lu, an undergraduate student at Rensselaer Polytechnic Institute.
+The website is built with raw HTML and pureCSS to showcases my education, skills, work experience, projects, activities, volunteering, and certifications.

 ## Structure